 I am going to confess right here and now so that this testament may exist in cyberspace for eternity.
 I love bags.
 I am a bag hag.
 Maybe a bag fag.
 Whatever.
 I cannot deny it.
 The bags in my life have followed two particular use trajectories.
 First is the simple "carry-all-of-yr-crap-around-in" bag.
 The guy's version of a pocketbook.
 These started simple enough as knapsack when I was kid.
 I carried my lunch, pencils, crayons, erasers and books to school with these.
 Although their complexity and size changed as time went on, they basically consisted of a large zippered inner compartment, usually a small outer compartment and two shoulder straps.
 I rarely ever used both shoulder straps to wear it as a proper backpack as it was too time consuming to wrestle in and out of to get to items quickly.
 I wore like a shoulder bag with one strap becoming a vestigial limb.
 Some of them had a handle or loop at the top to carry it with one hand like a suitcase, but this of course tied up a hand that you could be doing something else with.
 These bags served me all the way into college.
 My number one complaint with backpack-style bags was that if you had only one strap in use as was my proclivity, the damn thing invariably slide down yr arm either crippling you with imbalance or forcing you to stop re-adjust it.
 Totally annoying either way.
 I could still be convinced to possibly carry something as badass as one of these Star Wars packs.
 Perhaps the Force would keep it in place.
 Once I got to college I found out about the practicality of other bag styles.
 I went through different army duffles and Israeli paratrooper bags finally settling on what I still carry today the messenger bag.
 I have employed this style of bag for over twenty years through school, work and travel.
 It really has no downsides and there are zillions of different options.
 It alleviates my complaints with backpacks in that your stuff is much easier to access and the strap stays put over yr shoulder.
 A secondary stabilizer strap keeps it locked in place and the bag is very stable while cycling even on rough terrain.
 You can haul a ton of stuff one as well w/o it killing yr back or wrecking yr ballance.
 There are many great companies that make messenger bags like Timbuk 2, R.E.
 Load, Manhattan Portage, PAC Designs and my personal favorite Chrome.
 I have two Chrome bags and have one with me almost always.
 I love their functionality, but they look great too with a clever integration of a classic seat belt with the Chrome logo emblazoned on the button.
 Not to mention that these bags would likely survive a nuclear blast.
 Hellbelly sez "Hell Yeah!"

+The second type of bag of which I utilize routinely is a hydration pack.
 I have always hated having/carrying things on my bike like computers, seat bags and water bottles.
 I jumped on the hydration pack idea as soon as they came out.
 Brilliant idea; never having to take yr hand really away from riding and you have everything else you need right in a neatly organized pack.
 Yes, I have tried carrying stuff in those silly roadie-style jerseys w/ the 3 rear pockets.
 Unfortunately the gear flopping around in the pockets never feels comfortable and I hate the way they fit.
 Its mountain biking dammit not the frickin' Tour.
 I am pretty sure CamelBak were the first hydration pack systems and while I still think their bladders are the best, their bags generally left a lot to be desired.
 Generally with the 4-5 of them I have had the straps would fray, seams would come apart, but most importantly they always felt like I was wearing a brick on my back.
 Terrible air flow and their stability was always iffy.

 In '99 I did a group ride in North Georgia with the first IMBA trail care crew, Mike and Jan Ritter.
 It was hot and I was complaining about my Camel "brick" when I noticed the Ritters were running a pack I had never seen or heard of.
 They both swore by their Vaude Splash series packs.
 Vaude is a German company that made some very smartly designed packs.
 I scored one and it became my go-to pack for more than five years.
 It is the only hydration pack that I have ever seen that uses an adjustable internal suspension system which allows it to have only 4 small contact points on yr back vs. "the brick".
 The bag was absolutely bullet-proof; I have never had to replace anything and nothing has come apart.
 Keep in mind this was using this bag year 'round regardless of weather at least 2-3 times a week and often more.
 I still have this bag and it is in great shape for being nearly 9 years old.
 Towards the end of its tenure I started to feel that I did not to carry my whole life and a bike shop around with me on every ride.
 The Vaude although very comfortable is a big pack and just seemed like too much to lug around on my shorter 1.5-2 hr after work rides.
 Vaude since has ceased making hydration bags and several years ago when I checked out their smaller options I was unimpressed.